Expanding Community with the Venture Out Project

 It's no secret: Being outside is good for the mind, body, and soul.
 Now more than ever, people are finding community, making friends, and forming deeper connections in nature.
 We all deserve the chance to escape the world's demands, but for some, access to the outdoors is not equitable.
 The outdoor industry has glaring representation issues that make it hard for queer and trans individuals to be themselves in wild spaces.
+This is why Burton has committed to putting aside $2M of profits annually to support values-aligned organizations doing work to positively impact People, Planet, and Sport, including organizations led by and collaborating with the LGBTQIA+ community.

 What's the overall mission of TVOP?